oscal-compass/compliance-trestle/docs/cli.md

-# Trestle CLI

-## Overview & Usecases
+# trestle CLI Overview and OSCAL Usecases

-The trestle CLI has two primary use cases by design:
+The trestle CLI has three primary use cases:

 - Serve as tooling to generate and manipulate OSCAL files directly by an end user.
 The objective is to reduce the complexity of creating and editing workflows.
 Example commands are: `trestle import`, `trestle create`, `trestle add`, `trestle split`, `trestle merge`.
 - Act as an automation tool that, by design, can be an integral part of a CI/CD pipeline e.g. `trestle validate`, `trestle tasks`.
+- Allow governance of markdown documents so they conform to specific style or structure requirements.

-To support each of these use cases trestle creates an opinionated directory structure to manage OSCAL documents.
+To support each of these use cases trestle creates an opinionated directory structure to manage governed documents.

 ## Opinionated directory structure

 Trestle relies on an opinionated directory structure, similar to `git`, `go`, or `auditree`, to manage the workflow.
-Unlike git commands, trestle commands are not restricted to working within an initialized directory tree - but that is the most likely use case.
+Most trestle commands are restricted to working within an initialized directory tree.

 The directory structure setup by trestle has three major elements: